kibounokaze/churn-forecast-engine/README.md

 Data Scientist | Machine Learning Engineer

-Built December 2025

 Thank you for exploring **RetentionAI!**

-This project showcases full-cycle ML engineering: from data to deployed, business-impactful application.
+This project showcases **full-cycle ML engineering:** from data to deployed, business-impactful application.

 ## ⭐ Star the repo if you found it valuable!